lukasnellen/environment-setup/README.rst

 The ``~/.setup.d`` directory contains the setup files, without any extension.
 Customized completions are provided by the ``*.compgen`` files.
 The ``.def`` files provide common definitions used for project setup and completions.

+You probably want to customize the files in ``~/.setup.d`` to reflect your setup and working habits